Score-based Diffusion Models With Self-supervised Learning For Accelerated 3D Multi-contrast Cardiac Magnetic Resonance Imaging: Introduction

 Recently, the score-based diffusion model \cite{song2021maximum,chung2022score} has been applied to MR reconstruction and has shown promising results in reconstruction accuracy and generalization ability.
 It learns data distribution rather than end-to-end mapping using the network between undersampled $k$-space data and images, and therefore is recognized as an unsupervised learning method for solving inverse problems of MR reconstruction.
 Specifically, it perturbs the MR data distribution to a tractable distribution (i.e. isotropic Gaussian distribution) by gradually injecting Gaussian noise, and one can train a neural network to estimate the gradient of the log data distribution (i.e. score function).
 Then the MR reconstruction can be accomplished by sampling from the data distribution conditioned on the acquired $k$-space measurement.
 Although treated as an unsupervised technique \cite{song2021}, score-based reconstruction still needs amounts of high-quality training images to estimate the score function.
 The image collection is also challenging for 3D-MC-CMR.
 A simple and straightforward strategy to solve this issue is using the reconstruction results of traditional regularized or self-supervised learning methods as training samples.
 However, the residual reconstruction errors may lead to discrepancy in the data distribution of diffusion models.
 Previous studies have shown that Bayesian neural networks predict the target with uncertainty by training the networks with random weights, provide a more comprehensive sampling over the whole distribution and may avoid the discrepancy\cite{jospin2022hands}.
 In this study, we sought to develop a self-supervised reconstruction method for 3D-MC-CMR using the score-based model with a Bayesian convolutional neural network (BCNN).
 Specifically, a self-supervised BCNN was developed based on the neural network driven by SPIRiT-POCS model \cite{cui2023equilibrated}.
 Then the score-based model was trained by the samples over the network parameter distribution of BCNN.
 To better utilize the correlations among MC images, we used a joint probability distribution of MC data instead of the independent distribution in the original score-based model.
-The proposed method (referred to as "SSJDM") was tested using the data acquired by a 3D joint myocardial $\text T_{1}$ and $\text T_{1\rho}$ mapping sequence\cite{akccakaya2016joint,henningsson2022cartesian}.
-It outperformed the state-of-the-art methods, including regularized and self-supervised DL reconstructions, at a high acceleration rate (R) of up to 14.
-The obtained $\text T_{1}$ and $\text T_{1\rho}$ values were also comparable with the traditional 2D myocardial parameter mapping methods.
+The proposed method (referred to as "SSJDM") was tested using the data acquired by a 3D joint myocardial $\text T_{1}$ and $\text T_{1\rho}$ mapping sequence based on the pulse sequence used for joint $\text T_1$ and $\text T_2$ mapping \cite{akccakaya2016joint,henningsson2022cartesian}.
+In particular, the readout process was the same as that in \cite{akccakaya2016joint,henningsson2022cartesian}, except that the $\text T_{1}$ and $\text T_2$ preparation pulse was replaced by a spin-lock and inversion preparation pulse\cite{yang2023robust}.
+The SSJDM method outperformed the state-of-the-art methods, including regularized and self-supervised DL reconstructions, at a high acceleration rate (R) of up to 14.
+The obtained $\text T_{1}$ and $\text T_{1\rho}$ values were also comparable with the reference values.